Drew-Watson-117/cs5830_project_8/README.md

 - You can modify and rerun the code cells to explore different hypotheses or perspectives.

 ## Analysis Techniques

-We used techniques such as Logistic Regression and standard vector machines, and its many kernels.

 ## Important Links